 7. Slow cook soup covered on high, (or simmer in stock pot) until chicken is cooked through, and vegetables tender, about 2 hours.

-8. Serve hot with crackers, or bread and butter.
+8. Serve hot with whole grain crackers, or fresh bread.

 Can be stored in individual servings in freezer for up to 3 months.